decentraland/documentation/content/creator/scenes/publishing/publishing.md

 - Your scene complies with all of the [scene limitations]({{< ref "/content/creator/scenes/optimizing/scene-limitations.md" >}}).
 Most of these are validated each time you run a preview of your scene.

-- You have a [Metamask](https://metamask.io/) account, with your LAND parcels assigned to it.
+- You have a [Metamask](https://metamask.io/) account, or another wallet that's accessible via Wallet Connect, and that your LAND parcels are owned by that account or have permissions.

-- You own the necessary amount of adjacent LAND parcels.
+- You own or have permissions to the necessary amount of adjacent LAND parcels.
 Otherwise you can purchase LAND in the [Market](https://market.decentraland.org).

 > Note: Multi-parcel scenes can only be deployed to adjacent parcels.

 ## Check scene data

-When deploying, the CLI reads information from the _scene.json_ to know where to deploy your scene to.
+When deploying, Decentraland uses information from _scene.json_ to know where to deploy your scene to.

 Open your scene's _scene.json_ file and complete the following data: